flash94/LeadershipCommunity-nestjs-graphql/README.md

 ### **User Management**

 - Users can register, log in, and receive JWT tokens for authentication.
-- Unique validation for usernames and emails.

 ### **Post Management**

 - Users can create, update, and delete their posts.
 - Only authenticated users can perform write operations.
-- Users cannot create posts with duplicate titles.
 - Posts include title, content, and a reference to the author.

 ### **Comment Management**